3tw/colored-pages/README.md

 <script src="/path/to/colored-pages.min.js"></script>
 ```

-> Make sure to include colored-pages after your custom scss in order to override the default variables.
+> Make sure to include colored-pages after your custom SCSS in order to override the default variables.

 ## About
 Colored Pages come with six predefined color themes, each containing five different colors.